 Traditionally, corporate learning has been top-down and administrator-driven.
 However, according to Josh Bersin, leading researcher and analyst in the field of HR, Learning and Technology:

-“Employees and consumers now want bite-sized instructional content (now called ‘micro-learning’).
-They want content that is very easy to find, and they want a user experience that feels more like a search engine or a TV set, not a course catalog.”
+“Employees and consumers now want bite-sized instructional content (now called ‘micro-learning‘).
+They want content that is very easy to find.
+They want a user experience that feels more like a search engine, not a course catalog.”